dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 If it is not already open, open the Reversi project.

-Go to the Reversi project’s Definitions page.
+Go to the Reversi project's Definitions page.

-Note that the project window’s Definitions page will only contain information if that project has already been built.
-That is because, like the browser, the project window gets this list of definitions from the project’s compiler database.
+Note that the project window's Definitions page will only contain information if that project has already been built.
+That is because, like the browser, the project window gets this list of definitions from the project's compiler database.

 The Definitions page will be the starting point for our browsing work.
 We are going to browse definitions in Reversi, and examine the